Katia-zz/layout_html-form/readme.md

 ## Notes
 - Every field should have name attribute - ok
-- Every field should have label, which focuses input on label click
+- Every field should have label, which focuses input on label click - ok
   - Please add `for` attribute for each <label> and `id` to the field (it is important for tests) - ok
 - Do not use tabs.
 Use 2 spaces for indentation - ok
 - Most of the time you want each tag in new line